 - 1. The Degree of Bachelor of Civil Law may be conferred either as a Pass Degree or as a Degree with Honours. - 2.
 Candidates for the Degree must have fulfilled the matriculation requirements of the National University of Ireland by passing the Leaving Certificate Examination of the Department of Education in the following subjects: - (i) Irish; - (ii) English; - (iii) another recognised language - (iv), (v), (vi) three other recognised subjects not already selected. - 3.
-Approved courses of study must be attended for at least nine terms. - 4.
-Candidates must pass three examinations: The First University Examination in Law, the Second University Examination in Law and the Final University Examination for the Degree. - 5.
+Approved courses of study must be attended for at least nine terms. - Candidates must pass three examinations: The First University Examination in Law, the Second University Examination in Law and the Final University Examination for the Degree. - 5.
 The First University Examination in Law must be passed within two years from the date of entering the course.
 The Second University Examination in Law must be passed within two years from the date of entering the second year course. - 6.
 Candidates will not be allowed to enter the second year course until they have passed the First University Examination.
 They will not be allowed to enter the final year course until they have passed the Second University Examination. - 7.
-Candidates must apply to the Faculty for permission to re-attend first year and second year. - Students who have successfully completed the First University Examination in Law [Law with French Law] may apply to the Admissions Office to transfer to the BCL degree course.
-The transfer is subject to the transfer regulations as published in the Information for Applicants booklet.
+Candidates must apply to the Faculty for permission to re-attend first year and second year. - 8.
+Students who have successfully completed the First University Examination in Law [Law with French Law] may apply to the Admissions Office by the date specified to transfer to the BCL degree course.
+The transfer is subject to the transfer regulations as published in the Information for Applicants booklet. - Course Work.
+Marks for course work in the appropriate subject will be taken into account only on the occasion of the first sitting of the examination in that subject.
+This rule will not apply to students who have been given permission to register and repeat the year.